Tamworth Regional Council

 Please refer to specific data notes for more information

-Analysis of the hours worked by the workforce in Tamworth Regional Council in 2016 compared to New South Wales within Tamworth Regional Council shows that there was a lower proportion who worked part-time (34 hours or less) and a lower proportion who worked full-time (35 hours or more).
+Analysis of the hours worked by the workforce in Tamworth Regional Council in 2021compared to New South Wales within Tamworth Regional Council shows that there was a lower proportion who worked part-time (34 hours or less) and a higher proportion who worked full-time (35 hours or more).

 The major differences between the hours worked by the workforce in Tamworth Regional Council and New South Wales were: